hgraph-io/hedera-walletconnect-utils/README.md

 ### 4. Pairing with dApps

 Pairing establishes a connection between the wallet and a dapp.
-Once paired, the dapp can send session requests to the wallet.
+Once paired, the dApp can send session requests to the wallet.

 #### a.
 Pairing via URI